unbroken-dome/gradle-xjc-plugin/README.md

 }
 ```

-The plugin will automatically use the `extension` mode if there are parameters starting with `-X`
+The plugin will automatically use the JAXB extension mode if there are parameters starting with `-X`
- present.
+ present, regardless of the `extension` flag.

 ## Using Episodes